sassoftware/viya4-monitoring-kubernetes/logging/Troubleshooting.md

 You might need to increase storage in the following situations:

-* The persistent volume claims (PVCs) associated with the Elasticsearch nodes (pods) that are used for storage (that is, the nodes with a role of "data") are running low on space.
+* The persistent volume claims (PVCs) associated with the OpenSearch nodes (pods) that are used for storage (that is, the nodes with a role of "data") are running low on space.
 * You are considering an increase to how long log messages are retained.